wellcomecollection/docs/rfcs/064-graph-data-model/README.md

 ### SourceConcept

 Nodes for concepts from the following external ontologies: Library of Congress Subject Headings (LCSH), Wikidata, or Medical Subject Headings (MeSH).
-Aside from the source identifier and label, properties include a description, alternative identifiers , and alternative labels/synonyms (see [sourceconcept.yaml](yaml_files/sourceconcept.yaml)).
+Aside from the source identifier and label, properties include a description, alternative identifiers, and alternative labels/synonyms (see [sourceconcept.yaml](yaml_files/sourceconcept.yaml)).
 Additional properties can be added to incorporate more information from source ontologies, if needed.
 A full list of source properties is available for [MeSH](https://www.nlm.nih.gov/mesh/xml_data_elements.html) and [Wikidata](https://www.wikidata.org/wiki/Wikidata:Database_reports/List_of_properties/all).
 It is worth noting that Wikidata in particular has a wide range of properties, including links to various other external databases (e.g.the National Portrait Gallery, OpenAlex and many more), and a decision may need to be made whether to include all of these under `alternative_ids`.

 ### SourceName